fredo514/mcu_library/src/libs/pid/README.md

 # Usage
 Sample at 1/10 to 1/100 of the process settling time.
 * Use faster sampling rate if you have a process difficult to control, high Kd gain or need high accuracy (up to 1/1000 settling time if not using derivative).
 * Sample rate should be stable (<1-5% deviation over 10 samples, >1% all the time if using derivative).
+Using an periodic ADC interrupt to sample the process variable is a good starting point.

 The error is computed `setpoint-input` by default (`error_callback = NULL`).
 If fancier error processing (e.g. filtering) is required, a custom callback can be registered to be used by `Pid_Compute()`.